intuition-dev/intuDocs/arti/pil.md

 ### 5. Learn quickly
 Regardless of how you feel about it, in our vocation - you have to be able to master things quickly, and 'forget' older things.
 Just a fact.
 So if OO and FP are over, you have to learn the coming (4GL?) declarative|low-code.
 One example of declarative|low-code is already known by a large percent of NodeJS developers that use NodeJS 'express' library: It uses Pug instead of HTML.
 Pug is similar to how eBay developes software using it's less popular 'Marko'.
 If you have never used Pug - it is a bit like a more powerful version of something called 'Markdown'.
 You can use Pug with PHP, Python, etc. Most common is to use declarative|low-code with static generators mentioned above.
 And yes, you do write dynamic apps and dynamic data binding via static generators.
 A static generator takes the developer friendly declarative|low-code and generates less friendly html|.js.
 Like how designers uses SASS to generate CSS.
 So, be ready to retrain again for coming declarative|low-code.
 It is coming un-stoppable because it is more productive.
 So, be ready to learn the next thing.
 It allows managers to do more with a smaller team.
-(I'll say like adding an accounting system lets you do more accounting with less book keepers).
-Low-code also allows those that are less technical to do web|app development.
+(I'll say like adding an accounting system lets you do more accounting with less book keepers). low-code also allows those that are less technical to do web|app development.
 Development is becoming more white collar as computing power is increasing.

 ### 6. SEO
 There are many orgs competing for consumers - an no one will try your web|app unless they can discover it.
 So SEO.
 SEO includes AMP, like it or not.
 So your generators should be able to write both a web|app page and an AMP version of it.
 There is more to SEO, but just one point.